pzmarzly/cloudy/README.md

 you are ready to go, but you may want to do more config.

 If you want to use `cloudy order`, log in to DigitalOcean CLI using `doctl auth init`.

+If you want to use X2GO, install `pyhoca-cli`.

 You may also want to set up global `.gitignore` and add `.cloudy-server-running` there.
 Example: